hkauhanen/littlesquares/README.md

 ### 3. To calculate all temperatures ("main analysis")

 To generate bootstrap confidence intervals, the analysis in the paper repeats the temperature estimation procedure 1,000 times for each feature.
 This takes about 15 minutes on an ordinary computer per feature.
 So it makes sense to parallelize the operation.
-The `sge` directory contains the necessary infrastructure to carry this out on an SGE (Son of Grid Engine) based system: see the instructions there.
+The `sge` directory contains the necessary infrastructure to carry this out on an SGE (Son of Grid Engine) based system, so that each feature is given its own processor: see the instructions there.

+### 4. Variation in neighbourhood size

-### 4. Numerical simulations of model
+### 5. Numerical simulations of model

 FIXME

-### 5. Plotting routines
+### 6. Figures and tables

 ## How to cite

 All code in this repository is provided as free software under the [GNU GPL-3.0 license](LICENSE).
-If you use/adapt it, please provide a link to the repository and cite the above-mentioned publication.
+If you use/adapt it, please provide a link to the repository and cite the paper:

+> Kauhanen, Henri, Deepthi Gopal, Tobias Galla & Ricardo Bermúdez-Otero (2018) "Geospatial distributions reflect rates of evolution of features of language". <https://arxiv.org/abs/1801.09637>